Rows of Nigella sativa flowering in cultivated highland fields, with mountains and morning mist behind

 Halal-certified facility · Single-origin Ethiopian · Per-batch lab card · No animal-derived ingredients

-What ships in every bottle Habba sawda · Nigella sativa Halal-certified facility Bale & Arsi highlands seed Per-batch HPLC-UV lab card
+What ships in every bottle Habba sawda · Nigella sativa Halal-certified facility Bale & Arsi highlands seed Per-batch lab card in every box

-If you're shopping specifically for Sunnah-aligned black seed oil, you're shopping at a layer of attention most supplement buyers skip.
-You read the hadith.
-You know habba sawda is the seed referenced in Sahih al-Bukhari.
-You want the bottle to be honest in the same way the tradition is honest — plainly, daily, without inflated claims.
+If you're shopping specifically for halal-certified, traceable black seed oil, you're shopping at a layer of attention most morning-shelf shoppers skip.
+You read the label twice.
+You know the seed by its name in your kitchen — habba sawda, kalonji, çörek otu, kalo jeera.
+You want the bottle to be honest in a plain way — daily, simple, no inflated claims, no religious-text-as-marketing.

 habb is built for that buyer.
 The seed is single-origin Ethiopian, from one farm cooperative in the Bale and Arsi highlands of Oromia.
 The press is cold (under 60°C) and solvent-free.
 The facility is halal- and OU Kosher-certified at the production level.
 Every bottle ships with a card showing the lab numbers for the specific batch you received — measured by HPLC-UV on the fixed oil, the conservative method that reflects what's actually in the bottle.
 Why the lab method matters.

-What the Sunnah names, and what it leaves to you.
+What the heritage names, and what it leaves to you.

-The famous hadith from Sahih al-Bukhari refers to al-habba al-sawda — the black seed itself.
-The tradition specifies the seed and its daily use.
+The seed at the center of this page — al-habba al-sawda / Nigella sativa — has been a daily household practice across many cultures for centuries.
+That tradition specifies the seed itself, used plainly and consistently.
 It does not specify a thymoquinone percentage, a press temperature, a country of origin, or a brand.
-The Sunnah's call is for the seed to be used, plainly and consistently.
-Every layer above that — sourcing, pressing, testing, certification — is a modern responsibility the buyer and the brand share.
+The cultural depth is real; every layer above the seed — sourcing, pressing, testing, certification — is a modern responsibility the buyer and the brand share.

-What makes habb a Sunnah-aligned choice in three concrete ways.
+What makes habb a heritage-aligned choice in three concrete ways.

 i.